DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Dinner with the Devil.md

 Rahadin greets the players and informs them that he has come to deliver them an invitation from his “master.”
 He then retrieves an envelope sealed with crimson wax and bearing the Von Zarovich crest: a raven with its wings spread across a tall shield wrapped with a banner and bearing the image of a castle at its peak.

-If opened, the envelope reads as follows, beginning with a list of the players' names and filling in the blank with the number of days until the next new moon.
+If opened, the envelope reads as follows, beginning with a list of the players' names and filling in the blank with the number of days until the night before the next new moon.
 (Due to Barovia's shortened lunar calendar, the next new moon takes place seven days after the players' first full moon in Barovia.)

 <div class="description">
 <p>To [Player Names],</p>
 <p>I have heard tell of your recent exploits in my domain, and wish to better know those who have arrived in my beloved land of Barovia.
 As such, I bid you dine at my castle so that we may meet in civilized surroundings.</p>
-<p>I expect your attendance at dusk on the night of the new moon, in ___ days' time.
+<p>I expect your attendance at dusk on the night of the moon's last light, in ___ days' time.
 Your passage here will be a safe one, and you shall be honored guests for as long as you remain at Castle Ravenloft.</p>
 <p>I await your arrival.</p>
 <p>Your host,<br>
 Strahd von Zarovich</p>